Have you been blogging with WordPress for a while? Enough to build out a solid content base?

-Jetpack comprises over 30 modules, one of which is the Top Posts & Pages Widget.
+Jetpack is composed of over 30 modules, one of which is the Top Posts & Pages Widget.
 This widget lets you show either your most liked posts or most viewed post in the past 48 hours.
-Though it’s probably not reason alone to purchase a Jetpack plan, the Top Posts & Pages Widget is a nice perk among the plugin’s many useful solutions.
-See our review of Jetpack for a closer look.
+Though it’s probably not enough reason alone to purchase a Jetpack plan, the Top Posts & Pages Widget is a nice perk among the plugin’s many useful solutions.

 The free Display Posts plugin provides a piece of shortcode to list posts from your site, and you can modify the code to sort by comment count and social shares.
 You can’t sort by post traffic, but comment count and social shares can be reliable alternative indicators of popularity.

-With additional shortcode parameters, you can set your list module to display posts in a grid format, toggle thumbnails, filter by many different post attributes, and a lot more.
+With additional shortcode parameters, you can display posts in a grid format, toggle thumbnails, filter by many different post attributes, and a lot more.

-While less popular than other options we’ve covered, Relevant provides comparable functionality and features.
-With it, you can display related posts, featured posts, and popular posts from your website using shortcode and/or widgets.
+While less popular than the other options we’ve covered, Relevant provides comparable functionality and features.
+With it, you can display related posts, featured posts, and popular posts from your website using shortcodes or widgets.
 Popularity is determined by either post views or comment count.

 Relevant also lets you show posts related by category, tag, title, and keyword, and filter your popular lists by these properties.
-You’re granted a fair amount of visual customization flexibility as well.
+You’re granted a fair amount of visual customization options as well.

 Recent Posts Widget Extended allows you to insert a post list using either a shortcode or a widget.
 While the plugin’s name makes it seem like the focus is on recent posts, you can sort posts by the number of comments — which can signify popularity.